-Sopra la 4ta, (quarta,) bar 9, means that this and the following bars, as far as the dots ............ go, are to be played on the fourth, or G string.
+sopra la 4ta, (quarta) Bar 9 means; that this and the following bars as far as the dots.....go, are to be played on the fourth, or G string.

-The G string, as it is more difficult to be put in vibration, requires a greater pressure of the bow; it also requires the bow to be quicker drawn, and therefore the following 4 bars (9 to 12) are more difficult to execute than the similar passage at the beginning of the example, so as to keep a sufficient length of bow, and yet to produce the required shades of increasing and diminshing power, united with a fine tone.
+The G string, as it is more difficult to be put in vibration, requires a greater pressure of the bow; it also requires the bow to be quicker drawn, and therefor the following 4 bars, (9 to 12,) are more difficult to execute than the similar passage at the beginning of the example, so as to keep a sufficient length of bow, and yet to produce the required shades of increasing and diminishing power, united with a fine tone.

 A careful division of the bow, which has already been taught, together with diligent study, will gradually lead to a correct execution of the passage.

-Hitherto we had only one bowing in each bar; in the 13th and 14th bars, and afterwards oftener, there are, however, two.
-In these, likewise, the whole bow is taken, but it is pressed on the strings much lighter, to give these bars no more tone than the preceding.
+Hitherto we had only one bowing in each bar; in the 13th and 14th bars, and afterwards oftener, there are however two.
+In these likewise the whole bow is taken, but it is pressed on the strings much lighter, to give these bars no more tone than the preceding.

-The Violin possesses, among other advantages, the power of closely imitating the human voice, in the peculiar sliding from one tone to another, as well n soft as in passionate passages.
-This is exhibited with good effect by the slurred notes in the 13th and 14th bars, either upwards or downwards.
-The ast Chapter showed how this was to be done.
-Move the second finger from D to F, wards the third finger from G to D, after which the first falls on B. The sliding must be made so quick (as already stated before) as not to make a vacancy or break appear in the slide, between the lowest and highest note.
+The Violin possesses among other advantages, the power of closely imitating the Human voice, in the peculiar sliding from one tone to another, as well in soft as in passionatae passages.
+This is exhibited with good effect by the slurred notes in the 13 th and 14 th bars, either upwards or downwards.
+The last Chapter showed how this was to be done.
+Move the second finger from D to F, after which the fourth falls on A flat, and downwards the third finger from G to D, after which the first falls on B. The sliding must be made so quick (as already stated before) as not to make a vacancy or break, appear in the slide, between the lowest and highest note.

-The 14th bar is played like the preceding.
+The 14.th bar is played like the preceding.

-For the B of the 16th bar, because it is marked "piano," half a bow must only be used.
-The second half is, however, during the pause, pushed up, and the bow then at the beginning of the 17th bar, is again placed close to the nut.
+For the B of the 16th bar, because it is marked piano, half a bow must only be used.
+The second half is, however, during the pause pushed up, and the bow then at the beginning of the 17th bar, is again placed close to the nut.
 The F in this and the following bar must be as much brought out as possible, in order that the pianissimo of the 19th and

 20th bars may be more contrasted.
 For this reason also the passage is first played on the E string, and then repeated on the softer A string.
-The bow set the forte is pressed strongly on the string, and drawn near the bridge, and in the pianissimo it is drawn over the end of the fingerboard, and pressed lightly on the string.

-In the 22d bar, in sliding the harmonic A, with the lower C, the fourth finger, at the moment of the sliding, must be firmly pressed on the string, and draws
+The bow at the forte is pressed strongly on the string, and drawn near the bridge, and in the pianissimo it is drawn over the end of the fingerboard, and pressed lightly on the string.
+In the 22d bar in stiding the harmonic A, with the lower C, the fourth finger at the moment of the sliding must be firmly pressed on the string, and drawn down to the E, after which the 2d finger falls on the C.